 I love the fresh taste you get from a pico de gallo.
-This year I planted some tomatoes and green peppers in my garden specifically just to make pico with.
-I planted one regular tomato plant and one grape tomato plant.
-I’ve only had a few tomatoes off the regular plant, but I’ve had tons from my grape tomato plant.
-So the other day I used my grape tomatoes to make my easy version of pico.
+Years ago, I planted some tomatoes and green peppers in my garden specifically just to make pico with.
+I had a regular tomato plant and one grape tomato plant.
+At the time, I only had a few tomatoes off the regular plant, but I’ve had tons from my grape tomato plant.
+So I decided to use my grape tomatoes to make my own easy version of pico.

 We are not fans of really spicy so my version of pico is pretty tame.
 You can throw in some jalapenos if you like it hot.
+I like to make mine in the food processor to put this together fast.
+If you like it chunky, you can take the time to dice up the ingredients by hand to get bigger chunks.
+I love that I can whip this together in no time when I’m craving some pico.
 The grape tomatoes are good to use because there’s not a lot of seedy area in them.
 I just cut them in half and use the tip of the knife to get the seeds out.
-I also like to make mine in the food processor to put this together fast.
-If you like it chunky, you can take the time to dice up the ingredients by hand to get bigger chunks.
+I have even made it by just adding the whole grape tomatoes into there and it works just fine.

 - GRAPE TOMATOES OR LARGE TOMATOES

 - GREEN PEPPER

 - LIME JUICE